 Just found a limitation and a bug when using Flexible NetFlow in Cisco 4500 running IOS XE and thought of sharing it.
 We were working with one of our customers to enable Flexible NetFlow on Cisco 4500.
 Everything went well, but the record command was not being accepted.
 We went over the issue over a couple of days, and after we checked with Cisco TAC, we found our solution.
 Let me tell you what happened.

-1. Creating a flow exporter and a flow record
+- Create a flow exporter and a flow record.

-2. Creating a flow monitor and associating the exporter and record to this monitor
+- Create a flow monitor and associate the exporter and record with this monitor.

-3. Associating the flow monitor to an interface.
+- Associate the flow monitor with an interface.

 The Flexible NetFlow in Cisco 4500 requires you to configure your own “record” since there are no predefined ones available like in some other IOS.
 The creating of a flow record involves the below: